2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/setup.rst

 .. blockdiag::
    :caption: Diagram of data flow during the installation process.
-The trapezoids are input files with the light blue area being the template files.
-The edge-rounded, orange boxes are the executable files which start the installation process and reads the input files.
-The rectangular, green boxes are the output files.
-The light green files are files which are only needed in the remota and gateway mode.
+Trapezoids are input files with the light blue area being the template files.
+Round-edge orange boxes are executable files which start the installation process and read the input files.
+Rectangular green boxes are  output files.
+Light green files are  needed only in the remota and gateway mode.

    blockdiag {